sjkeller/int-sys-project/jetson_nano/catkin_ws/src/YOEO/README.md

 # YOEO — You Only Encode Once

+*IMPORTANT!!!: If CMake is older than 3.22 a newer version must be installed.
+More details in folder /dep.*

 A CNN for Embedded Object Detection and Semantic Segmentation

 This project is based upon [PyTorch-YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3) and will continuously be modified to our needs.